-Nevertheless, I do not believe that I would be wrong if I say that most researchers accept the following description of the phenomenon of CΨ (e.g., Searle, 2005).
-It is conceived of as a unique subjective experience of a person, who perceives a stimulus in the external world or in his/her internal world.
-This description is consistent with Nagel’s (1974) famous “What it is like” approach and other views such as that of Gennaro (2012), who has followed Nagel.
-In a similar way, Chalmers (1996) distinguished between the hard and the easy problems.
-Accordingly, the ‘hard problem’ of CΨ deals with the question of how humans’ phenomenal experiences are generated by the brain, where phenomenal experiences are conceived of in the sense of Nagel’s conception of CΨ – a problem that appears to defy explanation.
-This is in contrast to the ‘easy problems’ relating to such behaviors as discrimination or integration of information, which can be explained by specifying the processes that execute them.
+Nevertheless, I do not believe that I would be wrong to say that most researchers (e.g., Searle, 2005) conceive of consciousness as the unique subjective experience of a person who perceives stimuli in the external world or their internal world.
+This description is consistent with Nagel’s (1974) famous “What is it like?” approach and other views, such as those of Gennaro (2012), who followed Nagel.
+Similarly, Chalmers (1996) distinguished between hard and easy problems.
+Accordingly, the ‘hard problem’ of CΨ deals with the question of how humans’ phenomenal experiences are generated by the brain, where phenomenal experiences are conceived of in the sense of Nagel’s conception of CΨ—a problem that appears to defy explanation.
+This is in contrast to the “easy problems” relating to such behaviors as discrimination or integration of information, which can be explained by specifying the processes that execute them.
 As mentioned above, most researchers distinguish between two kinds of consciousness, one related to subjective experience, which is difficult to grasp with accepted scientific tools, and another that can be expressed and used in different ways (e.g., Block, 1995; Chalmers, 1996; Levine, 1983).

-In addition to these conceptions, or qualities, of CΨ discussed in the professional literature, I propose here a new important quality of consciousness: it evokes the fundamental experience of being-alive.
+In addition to the conceptions or qualities of CΨ discussed in the professional literature, I propose here a new important quality: Consciousness evokes the fundamental experience of being alive.
 Rakover (2021) suggested that CΨ endows life-meaning to mental representations.
 I distinguished between two types of meaning: innate and acquired life-meaning.
-The innate-meaning is related to the perception of sensory stimuli, such as sight, hearing, feeling, pleasure, pain and fear.
-When a person sees, for example, a landscape, he is in a state of CΨ of the landscape including the innate feeling of being-alive, an inherent feeling of aliveness.
-I call this the “aliveness-feel”.
-Consciousness is a necessary and sufficient condition for the aliveness-feel.
-Without CΨ, not only is the person unable to stand on his feet, but the feeling of being-alive disappears.
-The basic argument is that perceiving sensory stimuli consciously gives the individual a sense of being-alive, an aliveness-feel, which is natural and inborn.
-(However, note that a person does not say to himself constantly 'how wonderful, I am alive', just as he does not say to himself constantly, ‘how wonderful, I am breathing air’.)
-The acquired life-meaning refers to customs, values, traditions and norms that society transfers to its members.
-While sensory perception gives the individual the basic meaning of life: aliveness-feel, being-alive, the acquired meaning offers the individual a way of life that he/she has to follow to be integrated well into the society to which he/she belongs.
+The innate meaning is related to the perception of sensory stimuli, encompassing sight, hearing, feelings, pleasure, pain, and fear.
+When a person sees, for example, a landscape, they are in a state of CΨ of the landscape which includes the innate feeling of being alive, an inherent feeling of aliveness.
+I call this the “aliveness-feeling”.
+Consciousness is a necessary and sufficient condition for the aliveness-feeling.
+Without CΨ, not only is a person unable to stand on their feet, but the feeling of being alive disappears.
+The basic argument is that perceiving sensory stimuli consciously gives the individual a sense of being alive, an aliveness-feeling, which is natural and inborn.
+(However, note that people do not constantly say to themselves, “How wonderful, I am alive!” just as they do not constantly say to themselves, “How wonderful, I am breathing air!”)
+The acquired life-meaning refers to customs, values, traditions, and norms that society transfers to its members.
+Thus, while sensory perception gives the individual the basic meaning of life, namely the feeling of being alive, the acquired meaning offers a way of life that has to be followed in order to integrate well into society.